gdayori/igniteui-.net-core-workshop/README.md

 [Required Environment](docs/00-Environment.md)

-## Application for the workshop
+## Preparing the application for the workshop

-Download the copy of this repository and find infragistics-wpf-workshop/src/before/NorthwindView project which would be the start point of the workshop.
+Download the copy of this repository and find infragistics-.net-core-workshop/src/before/NorthwindView project which would be the start point of this workshop.

 This application simply displays order information from Northwind Database, which is a well-known sample database provided by Microsoft.

 This project includes Northwind.mdf and all Models required in the workshop.
 You can get order data via Entity Framework with those models in this project.

-## What you do in the workshop
+## What you build in the workshop

-In this workshop, you migrate this application from old fashion UI to rich & modern UI with Ignite UI for Javascript.
+In this workshop, you migrate a web application from old fashion UI to rich & modern UI with Ignite UI for Javascript.

 Before:
 ![](docs/assets/00-00-00.png)